Yogranov/BetterLife-Web/README.md

 It's not just AI, your photos will diagnose by real doctors,<br>
 you will be notified when the mole was check by one of the doctors.<br>
-The system also have a live chat with doctors for any question.<br>
+The system also have a live chat with the doctors for any question.<br>

 Easy to use:
 1. login / register